phetsims/gene-expression-essentials/README.md

 Gene Expression - The Basics
 ================

-"Gene Expression - The Basics" is an educational simulation in HTML5, by <a href="http://phet.colorado.edu/" target="_blank">PhET Interactive Simulations</a>
+"Gene Expression Essentials" is an educational simulation in HTML5, by <a href="http://phet.colorado.edu/" target="_blank">PhET Interactive Simulations</a>
 at the University of Colorado Boulder.

 *This simulation is under development and has not been published.*